Frequently Asked Questions

 Are there public restrooms?
 Not now, no. Sorry.

 Can I go up the lighthouse tower?
-The tower is closed for the season.
-You have to be at least 45 inches tall (about 5 or 6 years old) to be able to go up the tower.
+We are open for tours Tuesdays and Thursdays in the summer, please find details here; Visit.
+You have to be at least 45 inches tall to be able to go up the tower.
 It's a spiral staircase for three stories and then a ladder to the fourth story to see the light and the view.

 When will the visitor’s center be open?
 We hope the rehabilitation of the lightkeeper’s house is done by 2020.
 But, the timing depends on getting the funding and doing the work.